nkdas91/nkdas91.github.io/_posts/2020-08-18-getting-started-with-phpunit.markdown

 layout: post
 title:  "Getting started with PHPUnit"
 date:   2020-08-18 18:24:32 +0530
+updated: 2021-03-21 18:24:32 +0530
 author: Neeraj Das
 categories: blog
 ---
+A unit test provides a strict, written contract that a piece of code must satisfy.
+As a result, unit tests find problems early in the development cycle.

+The goal is to isolate each part of the program and verify that it is correct.

-PHPUnit is a well-known testing framework for PHP.
+[PHPUnit][phpunit-link] is a well-known testing framework for PHP.
 It uses assertions to verify that a specific component or unit behaves as expected.

-The goal is to isolate each part of the program and verify that it is correct.
-A unit test provides a strict, written contract that the piece of code must satisfy.
-As a result, unit tests find problems early in the development cycle.

 The purpose of this tutorial is to introduce you to the basics of PHPUnit.